WEDDINGS IN SAN MIGUEL DE ALLENDE

 MY FIRST EVER WEDDING IN MEXICO

-The first wedding I photographed in Mexico was in San Miguel de Allende.
-The ceremony was held in the distinctive pink parish church (known as La Parroquia) and the reception was down the hill in the exquisite Casa Hyder.
-Central San Miguel is made up of steep cobbled streets lined with old wooden doors that open to beautifully restored houses with courtyards, gardens, shady pools and terraces.
+The first wedding I photographed in Mexico (eight years ago) was in San Miguel de Allende.
+The ceremony was held in the distinctive neo-gothic pink parish church (known as La Parroquia) and the reception was down the hill in the exquisite Casa Hyder.
+Central San Miguel is made up of steep, cobbled streets lined with old wooden doors that open to beautifully restored houses with courtyards, gardens, shady pools and terraces.
 Its churches, plazas, gardens and colonial houses are a delight to photograph in and its celebratory atmosphere is unique.
 I don’t think I will ever tire of working in San Miguel.

-SAN MIGUEL DE ALLENDE - A PARADISE FOR WEDDING PHOTOGRAPHERS
+SAN MIGUEL DE ALLENDE IS PARADISE FOR A WEDDING AND FOR WEDDING PHOTOGRAPHERS!

-SAN MIGUEL DE ALLENDE - SO MANY BEAUTIFUL WEDDING VENUES TO CHOOSE FROM
+SAN MIGUEL HAS SO MANY BEAUTIFUL WEDDING VENUES TO CHOOSE FROM

 Although, Casa Hyder and the Rosewood have provided the venues for most of the weddings I have photographed in San Miguel de Allende, I have recently been hearing more about Casa Tortugas, a private house near the centre.
 In November last year I shot a truly unforgettable wedding there.
 The bride was a very talented American artist and it was an immaculately planned and designed event, traditional, intimate and full of the loveliest of people.
 Even though I do enjoy photographing big Mexican weddings of five hundred or so guests, perhaps it is these smaller weddings in which people have come from afar and are all close family or friends, that I feel most akin to.